-In total, 167 cases of tuberculosis in humans were reported in 2018.
-None of these were caused by M. bovis.
+In total, 175 cases of tuberculosis in humans were reported in 2019.
+One of these was caused by M. bovis, and the infection was contracted abroad.

 All cattle, sheep, goats, swine and horses commercially slaughtered were examined post mortem.
-In addition, 122 breeding pigs and 132 breeding bulls were tuberculin tested, and all were negative.
-As part of diagnostic testing, samples from nine pigs, four alpaca and one llama were tested for mycobacteria.
-Eight of the samples from pigs were positive for M. avium subsp. hominissuis.
-These bacteria may cause tuberculous lesions, but do not cause contagious disease.
-Remaining samples were negative for mycobacteria.
-For details see the Appendix.
+In addition, 205 breeding pigs and 254 breeding bulls were tuberculin tested, and all were negative.
+As part of diagnostic testing, samples from 24 swine, four alpaca and one llama were tested for Mycobacterium spp.
+Mycobacterium bovis was not detected in any of the samples.